 Jeep Cherokee owners have reported 16 problems related to fuses and circuit breaker (under the electrical system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Jeep Cherokee based on all problems reported for the Cherokee.

 Consumer states: vehicle cuts off while going down the highway, no warning, doing almost 70 mph.
 Nothing worked, and there were no brakes.
 The only thing working was the 4-way flashers.
 Tried to turn steering wheel and lost power steering.
 Another time went to turn in the position the wheels were and in that was the way the vehicle went.
 The repair shop mechanic said it needed a crank sensor.
 Previously, before they put in a fuse and it blew out.